markbucko12341/weaponshop-with-attchament-and-shop-coords/weaponshop with attchament and shop coords/README .txt

  esx_clip
  eden_accesories

+***if you have the weaponshop already installed and you just want the shop menus  then dont worry about the adding gun shop and gun license

- (all are in this pack do no download it needed)
+ (all are in this pack)

 HOW TO INSTALL
 ==============